sbains2/Geog328Final/README.md

 Data sources:
-Source 1: Data for the National Obesity Percentages (by State):[National Obesity Percentages](https://catalog.data.gov/dataset/national-obesity-by-state-d765a)
+Source 1: Data for the National Obesity Percentages (by State) [National Obesity Percentages](https://catalog.data.gov/dataset/national-obesity-by-state-d765a)

 This data set has the characteristics of National Obesity Percentages categorized by State.
 This source is a JSON file -- which allows us to be able visualze the dataset onto a map, so that we're able to present the different percentages of obesity by State.